smartscripts-nl/joplin-plugin-toggle-highlights-only-display/README.md

-# Toggle highlights-only display Plugin
+# Joplin-plugin: toggle highlights-only display

 * With the eye-button which this plugin adds to the Joplin notebar, you can toggle between highlights-only display, or display of the entire note text.
 * If a note doesn't contain any highlights at all, the note text will always be shown, even when highlights-only mode should be enabled.